desihub/desiutil/doc/desiInstall.rst

 to specify a directory name along with the product name.  desiInstall contains a list of known products, but it is not necessarily complete. desiInstall parses the input to determine the base name and base version to install.
-At this stage desiInstall also determines whether a trunk or branch install has been requested.
+At this stage desiInstall also determines whether a branch install [#]_ has been requested.

 The internal list of known products can be added to or overridden on the